Skip to main content

 Graphviz: A Plugin for Pelican

-Graphviz is a Pelican plugin that allows the inclusion of Graphviz images using the Markdown markup format.
-The code for the Graphviz figure is included as a block in the article’s source, and the image is embedded in HTML using the Base64 format.
+Graphviz is a Pelican plugin enables Graphviz images to be included using the Markdown or reStructuredText markup format.
+The Graphviz code for the image is included as a block in the article’s source.
+In the HTML output file, the Graphviz image can appear as either a <svg> element or embedded in an <img> element using the Base64 format.

 Installation